Arch: Hinged arches

 Rossgraben bridge (Rüeggisberg) near Bern, Switzerland, showing the hinge at mid-span of this three-hinged arch.

 Practical arch bridges are built either as a fixed arch, a two-hinged arch, or a three-hinged arch.

 The fixed arch is most often used in reinforced concrete bridges and tunnels, which have short spans.
 Because it is subject to additional internal stress from thermal expansion and contraction, this kind of arch is statically indeterminate (the internal state is impossible to determine based on the external forces alone).

 The two-hinged arch is most often used to bridge long spans.
 This kind of arch has pinned connections at its base.
 Unlike that of the fixed arch, the pinned base can rotate, thus allowing the structure to move freely and compensate for the thermal expansion and contraction that changes in outdoor temperature cause.
 However, this can result in additional stresses, and therefore the two-hinged arch is also statically indeterminate, although not as much as the fixed arch.

 The three-hinged arch is not only hinged at its base, like the two-hinged arch, yet also at its apex.
 The additional apical connection allows the three-hinged arch to move in two opposite directions and compensate for any expansion and contraction.
 This kind of arch is thus not subject to additional stress from thermal change.
 Unlike the other two kinds of arch, the three-hinged arch is therefore statically determinate.
 It is most often used for spans of medial length, such as those of roofs of large buildings.
 Another advantage of the three-hinged arch is that the reaction of the pinned bases is more predictable than the one for the fixed arch, allowing shallow, bearing-type foundations in spans of medial length.
 In the three-hinged arch "thermal expansion and contraction of the arch will cause vertical movements at the peak pin joint but will have no appreciable effect on the bases," which further simplifies foundational design.

 History

-The arch became popular in the Roman times and mostly spread alongside the European influence, although it was known and occasionally used much earlier.
+The arch became popular in the Roman times.
+In much of the world introduction of the true arch was a result of European influence, although it was known and occasionally used much earlier.
 Many ancient architectures avoided the use of arches, including the Viking and Hindu ones.